theochem/horton/doc/download_and_install_mac.rst

     cd horton-2.0.0

-Dependencies for building, installing and testing Horton
+Dependencies for building, installing and testing HORTON
 ========================================================

-In order to compile and test Horton, you need to install relatively recent versions of the following programs/libraries:
+In order to compile and test HORTON, you need to install relatively recent versions of the following programs/libraries:

 * GCC, G++ and GFortran >= 4.5: http://gcc.gnu.org/ (The GNU compilers are only
-  used to compile Fortran code in some of the Horton dependencies as the default C/C++ compiler on the Mac is ``clang``.)
+  used to compile Fortran code in some of the HORTON dependencies as the default C/C++ compiler on the Mac is ``clang``.)
 * Python >= 2.7, < 3.0: http://www.python.org/
 * Nosetests >= 1.1.2: http://readthedocs.org/docs/nose/en/latest/